zfedoran/bubble-physics/README.md

 bubble-physics
 --------------

 Soft-body physics engine for XNA.
 This engine was derived from the Bubble Bound physics engine.
-It does not include any game logic code from Bubble Physics.
+It does not include any game logic code from Bubble Bound.
 It is ment to be used as a template for future soft-body physics games.

 <img src="https://github.com/zfedoran/bubble-physics/raw/master/screenshot.png">